-When people and their pets begin spending more time out doors, encounters with these nasty little “stealth” pest become more common.
+When people and their pets begin spending more time outdoors, encounters with these nasty little “stealth” pests become more common.

 Ticks aren’t actually bugs; they are bloodsucking parasites related to spiders, mites, and scorpions.
 They usually attach themselves to wild mammals, birds, and reptiles.
 But many will feed on your pets … or even on you and your family.

 Like insects and spiders, ticks grow by molting from stage to stage.
 Most have a three-host life cycle: the larva feeds on the first host, drops off to molt into a nymph.
 The nymph feeds on a second host, then drops off to molt into an adult tick, which in turn finds a third host to feed on.